-Figure 17.10.
+Figure 17.9.
 Observed (dots) and predicted (trend line) survey biomass estimates (t) for Bering Sea/Aleutian Islands Atka mackerel.
 Error bars represent two standard errors (based on sampling) from the survey estimates.

+Figure 17.10.
+Observed and predicted survey proportions-at-age for BSAI Atka mackerel.
+Lines with "•" symbol are the model predictions and columns are the observed proportions at age.

 Figure 17.11.
-Observed and predicted survey proportions-at-age for BSAI Atka mackerel.
-Lines with "•" symbol are the model predictions and columns are the observed proportions at age for Model 1.
+Observed and predicted Atka mackerel fishery proportions-at-age for BSAI Atka mackerel.
+Lines with "•" symbol are the model predictions and columns are the observed proportions at age (with colors corresponding to cohorts).

 Figure 17.12.
-Observed and predicted Atka mackerel fishery proportions-at-age for BSAI Atka mackerel.
-Lines with "•" symbol are the model predictions and columns are the observed proportions at age (with colors corresponding to cohorts) for Model 1.
+Fishery selectivity estimates over time for BSAI Atka mackerel.

 Figure 17.13.
-Fishery selectivity pattern from the BSAI Atka mackerel assessment Model 1.
+Estimated fishery selectivity patterns in the current assessment with a) the 2015 assessment terminal year, b) the 2015 assessment average selectivity for 2011-2015 (used for projections), and c) last year's assessment terminal year compared with the maturity-at-age estimates for BSAI Atka mackerel.

 Figure 17.14.
-Estimated fishery selectivity patterns in the current assessment with a) the 2014 assessment terminal year (2014, Model 1), b) the 2014 assessment average selectivity for 2010-2014 (used for projections), and c) last year's assessment terminal year (2013, 2013 assessment) compared with the maturity-at-age estimates for BSAI Atka mackerel.
-Selectivity estimates have been normalized to a maximum of 1.0 for presentation.

-Figure 17.15.
 Estimated BSAI Atka mackerel survey selectivity-at-age from the current recommended model configuration (Model 1).
 Selectivity estimates have been normalized to a maximum value of 1.0 for presentation.

+Figure 17.15.
+Time series of estimated Aleutian Islands Atka mackerel spawning biomass with approximate 95% confidence bounds compared to last year's (2014 assessment) selected model.

 Figure 17.16.
-Time series of estimated Aleutian Islands Atka mackerel spawning biomass with approximate 95% confidence bounds from Model 1 compared with last year's (2013 assessment) selected model.

-Figure 17.17.
-Age 1 recruitment from the current assessment (2014) with the dashed line indicating average recruitment (696 million) over 1978-2013, and age 1 recruitment as estimated from the 2013 assessment.
+Age 1 recruitment from the current assessment (2015) with the dashed line indicating average recruitment (695 million) over 1978-2014, and age 1 recruitment as estimated from the 2014 assessment.